 Rita Thapa is widely recognized for her groundbreaking work in founding Tewa, a non-profit where she has over thirty years experience as a feminist educator and community activist initiating and supporting institutions for women’s empowerment and for peace.
 Rita also founded and led (2001-2009) Nagarik Aawaz, an initiative for conflict transformation and peace building in Nepal.
 In 2005, she was included in the 1000 Women for Peace nomination for the Nobel Peace Prize.
 She currently serves on the Board of the Global Fund for Community Foundation (GFCF) and the South Asian Women's Fund (SWAF).

 Nani Sahra Walker has over 10 years experience in digital media.
-Founder of dancing star films, her first feature documentary “Other Nature” (2012) was awarded the San Francisco FilmHouse Residency and screened in more than a dozen acclaimed film festivals worldwide.
-She works as an educator, creative director, and content creator.
-Her commitment to e-learning and development led to her efforts in founding the education-based non-profit athenasaraswati.org.
-She aspires to shape society through her love of nature, art and emerging technologies.
+Her work includes projects for The Atlantic, BBC, Washington Post, Guardian, AJ+, Huffington Post and other media outlets, educational institutions, foundations, companies, and independent documentaries.
+Her commitment to education and development led to her efforts in founding athenasaraswati.org.
+She aspires to shape society through her love of nature, art, storytelling and emerging technologies.

 Sapana Sakya is Media Fund Director at the Center for Asian American Media where she manages CPB funding initiatives and supports independent filmmakers.
 Sapana’s background is in independent documentary and journalism.
 She is a representative of the National Resource Center for Non-Formal Education (NRC –NFE) that will provide educational consultation in emergency and non-formal settings during the transitional stages of rebuilding in cooperation with governmental standards.